How To Sound Less Like a Tourist in Portuguese Restaurants

 EnglishPortuguese

-Are the potatoes french fries or boiled potatoes?As batatas são fritas ou cozidas?
+Are the potatoes fried or boiled?As batatas são fritas ou cozidas?

 What is the dish of the day?Qual é o prato do dia?